 Disclaimer: This post contains affiliate links.
 If you click on one and make a purchase, I might make a little extra spending money, at no extra cost to you.
 As always, all opinions are my own and these products/services have been found useful during our travels and come highly recommended to you from yours truly!

 The capital of South Bohemia, České Budějovice is home to a large industrial l center, which helped it to grow.
-The historic city center shows the wealth that the city once enjoyed with colorful, unique, intricate buildings which helps draw people in who are looking for something a little less touristy besides just Prague.
-Like Cesky Krumlov, the town is a little hidden treasure for the Czech Republic practically void of many tourists!
+The historic city center shows the wealth that the city once enjoyed with colorful, unique, intricate buildings which helps draw people in who are looking for little less touristy day trips from Prague.
+Like Cesky Krumlov, the town is a little hidden treasure for the Czech Republic (aka Czechia) practically void of many tourists!
 Just a few hours from the German border, it made for the perfect day trip!

 The town is also renowned for their beer, the Budvar Brewery, which they are very proud of.
 Some might recognize the name as Budweis in English.
 But it is not to be confused with the Anheuser-Busch Budweiser beer in the States.